robinbortlik/vanity-numbers/README.md

 #### Solution 1

 Iterates over every word in dictionary and calculates its `Number` representation.
-If calculated number and number we are looking for are equal, it push the word to `result` array.
+If calculated number and number we are looking for are equal, it push the word to `words` array.

 #### Solution 2